 I use a short story unit to build relationships, evaluate my students’ needs, and build expectations.
 Also, I love to have fun with the short stories I teach.
 Since I teach short stories during the first quarter, I establish that reading and literature offer students more than words.
-The following ideas shape my short story units during the first nine weeks of school.

 Since I teach short stories first, I use that time to establish that student voices matter.
 I want students to have ownership of the class, and I give them a say in what stories we read.
 You can make a list of choices and ask students to vote (I use Google Forms).

 The caveat is that I won’t fill the unit with one type of literature.
 Students typically do a wonderful job of choosing a variety of authors, but I would never let a class only experience all male authors, for example.

 Allowing students a voice in which stories they read greatly contributes to my classroom management and community.
 Students see that I genuinely care about their interests, and I don’t want to teach a story which they are already familiar.

 No matter what we read, my students and I analyze the language.
 We typically do this through mentor sentences.
 I do direct instruction with grammar, but then I pull sentences from stories and study the language in what we read.